devonfw-forge/devon4flutter-non-bloc-arch/pages/210-State-Management-Alternatives.md

 ### Why I decided against it

 I went back and forth on this decision a lot.
 Redux is a great State Management solution with some clear guidelines on how to integrate it into a Reactive application [\[62\]](https://redux.js.org/introduction/three-principles).
-It also enables the implementation of a clean three-layered architecture (View - Store - Data) [\[55\]](https://www.youtube.com/watch?v=zKXz3pUkw9A).
+It also enables the implementation of a clean four-layered architecture (View - Store - Data) [\[55\]](https://www.youtube.com/watch?v=zKXz3pUkw9A).
 Didier Boelens recommends to just stick to a Redux architecture if you are already familiar with its approach from other cross-platform development frameworks like React [\[19\]](https://facebook.github.io/react-native/) and Angular [\[63\]](https://angular.io/) and I very much agree with this advice [\[57\]](https://www.didierboelens.com/2019/04/bloc---scopedmodel---redux---comparison/).
 I have previously never worked with Redux and I decided to use BLoC over Redux because:

 1. It was publicly endorsed by the Flutter Team on multiple occasions \[7\], \[12\], \[49\], \[53\], \[64\]
 2. It also has clear architectural rules [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE)
-3. It also enables the implementation of a clean three-layered architecture [\[65\]](https://medium.com/flutterpub/architecting-your-flutter-project-bd04e144a8f1)
+3. It also enables the implementation of a clean four-layered architecture [\[65\]](https://medium.com/flutterpub/architecting-your-flutter-project-bd04e144a8f1)
 4. It was developed by one of Flutter’s Engineers [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE)
 5. We don’t end up with one giant store for the business logic out with multiple blocs with separate responsibilities [\[57\]](https://www.didierboelens.com/2019/04/bloc---scopedmodel---redux---comparison/)